Growing a digital agency is tough.

 One of the best ways to generate revenue is from the clients you already have.
 Providing you are working on a retainer model, you would benefit from proactively looking at what they need, and offering the relevant solutions.

 Up-sell additional services, and if they would benefit from services partner agencies offer, then cross-sell those.
 Account management is one of the best ways to grow a digital agency, and not every agency founder uses this enough.
+Use the right digital marketing agency software to manage your accounts.

 Even agencies that only mainly offer one-off services, such as a video or developing a website, could provide retainer services, such as content marketing or social media.
-All you need to do is a partner with an agency that can deliver, or bring on board a suitable freelancer or freelancers.
+All you need to do is partner with an agency that can deliver, or bring on board a suitable freelancer or freelancers.

 6: Launch a targeted B2B outbound sales campaign